jperson1/jperson_site_build/README.md

 ## About this site:
 Created on Node.js, React, and Tailwindcss

-Credit to this Free Code Camp for the base features of the site: https://www.freecodecamp.org/news/build-portfolio-website-react/
+Credit to Free Code Camp for the base features of the site: https://www.freecodecamp.org/news/build-portfolio-website-react/

 ## Changelog: